 - Locate the battery.
 Newer Audi vehicles have a plastic cover on top of the battery.
 If necessary, remove the cover to access the positive and negative terminals of the battery.

 - Connect the red clamp on the positive battery terminal.

 - Connect the negative clamp on the negative terminal.

 Test battery and alternator.
 Perform a battery and alternator test procedure.

-- Audi battery light can come on due to a bad alternator, battery, poor ground connection, blown fuse, bad relay, or a parasitic draw.
+- Audi battery light can come on due to a bad alternator, battery, poor ground connection, blown a fuse, bad relay, or a parasitic draw.

-These instructions are meant to help Audi owners of various models including A1 A3 A4 A5 A6 A7 Q3 Q5 Q7 TT.
+These instructions are meant to help Audi owners of various models, including A1 A3 A4 A5 A6 A7 Q3 Q5 Q7 TT.

 Audi electrical issues can be tricky and challenging to figure out.
-The first step in troubleshooting Audi battery problems is to check the charging system including the battery and alternator.
+The first step in troubleshooting Audi battery problems is to check the charging system, including the battery and alternator.

 Your dealer or auto mechanic can perform this test.
 In this guide, you will also find instructions on testing the Audi battery and charging system yourself.